wdoppenberg/glowrs/README.md

 ## Disclaimer

 This is still a work-in-progress.
-The embedding performance is not great and does not scale well.
-This is ofcourse partially due to poorly optimized code, but also due to the DL backend.
-In the future, perhaps upstream optimizations to the `candle` library will improve this.
+The embedding performance is decent but can probably do with some benchmarking.
+Furthermore, for higher batch sizes, the program is killed due to a [bug](https://github.com/huggingface/candle/issues/1596).

 Do not use this in a production environment.